Skip to Main Content Skip to Footer Toggle Navigation Menu

 MATH 137 - Applied Multivariable Calculus II

-This course focuses on calculus useful for both theoretical and applied work in the mathematical, natural, and social sciences.
+A second course in calculus that focuses on theoretical and applied calculus in the mathematical, natural, and social sciences.
 Topics include: partial derivatives, gradients, contour plots, constrained and unconstrained optimization, Taylor polynomials, interpretations of integrals via finite sums, the fundamental theorem of calculus, double integrals over a rectangle,and differential equations.
 Attention is given to both symbolic and numerical computing.

 Frequency: Every semester.